ibproduct/ib-oauth-bridge-experimental/README.md

    Query Parameters:
    - `response_type`: Must be "code"
-   - `client_id`: Your OAuth client ID
+   - `client_id`: Your generated client identifier (any unique string)
-   - `redirect_uri`: Your callback URL
+   - `redirect_uri`: Where to return after login
-   - `scope`: Requested permissions
+   - `scope`: Requested permissions (use "profile")
-   - `platform_url`: Your IntelligenceBank platform URL (e.g., "https://company.intelligencebank.com")
+   - `platform_url`: (Optional) User's IntelligenceBank URL
-   - `state`: (Optional) Client state for CSRF protection
+   - `state`: (Optional) Random string for CSRF protection

 2. **User Authentication**
+    - User is presented with a platform URL input form
-   - User is redirected to their IntelligenceBank login page
+    - After entering their IntelligenceBank platform URL, the login page loads in a secure iframe
-   - User completes authentication on IntelligenceBank
+    - User completes authentication within the iframe
-   - Bridge service polls for authentication completion
+    - Bridge service automatically polls for authentication completion
+    - Upon successful login, user is redirected to your callback URL

 3. **Handle Callback**
    - After successful login, user is redirected to your `redirect_uri`